elliothha/SpotifyColorSorter/README.md

 SCOPE = 'user-read-private playlist-read-private playlist-read-collaborative playlist-modify-private playlist-modify-public'
 ```

+Unit tests for testing interaction with Spotify's Web API can be found in [/SpotifyColorSorter/app/tests](/SpotifyColorSorter/app/tests).

 ## Getting Started

 These instructions will get you a copy of this Flask project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.